($776) Cost to ship a car from Louisville, KY to Miami, FL

 The time of the year

-Seasonal demand and weather conditions in both Louisville and Miami can impact car shipping prices.
+The time of year and weather conditions in Louisville and Miami play a major role in determining car shipping rates.

 Louisville has seasonal extremes in both temperature and precipitation are not uncommon during early spring and late fall; severe weather is not uncommon, with occasional tornado outbreaks in the region.
 Winter typically brings a mix of rain, sleet, and snow, with occasional heavy snowfall and icing.
 Be sure to check your weather app to avoid inclement weather during your move.